COPD is a common condition that mainly affects middle-aged or older adults who smoke.

 The symptoms will usually get worse over time and make daily activities difficult.
 Treatment can help slow the progression.

 Sometimes your symptoms might get suddenly worse.
-This is known as a flare-up or exacerbation.
+This is known as a flare-up.
 It's common to have a few flare-ups a year, particularly during the winter.

 Other symptoms of COPD